avaneev/biteopt/README.md

 ## DEOpt ##

-The CDEOpt class implements a Digital Evolution-alike DFO solver, but in the population-handling framework of BiteOpt. "best/3/bit".
-Mutation parameter is fixed, equal to 0.25.
-Instead of a crossover, uses 1-bit randomization with 50% probability.
-Population size is equal to 20 \* Dims by default.
+The CDEOpt class implements a Differential Evolution-alike DFO solver, but in the population-handling framework of BiteOpt. "best/3/bit".
+Mutation parameter is fixed, equals to 0.25.
+Instead of a crossover, the method uses 1-bit randomization with 50% probability.
+Population size is equal to 20\*Dims, by default.
 Population is initialized with a Gaussian sampling.

 ## Thanks ##